-Clerk of Petty Sessions.
+Registrar of the Magistrates Court 2.

-A person wishing to object to this application should lodge with the clerk of the above Court and serve on the applicant or his authorised representative, at least 7 days before the date appointed for the hearing, a notice stating the grounds of the objection.
+A person wishing to object to this application should lodge with the registrar 2 of the above Court and serve on the applicant or his authorised representative, at least 7 days before the date appointed for the hearing, a notice stating the grounds of the objection.

 Form 4